Our Mission is to provide Healthy Living spaces for Rent & be an Organic Garden Co-Op resource to make more places healthier for all of us.

 GOD: Never mind, I think I just heard the whole story from St. Francis.

 Legalize Marijuana.
-A sick person should be able to smoke or eat an herb that helps them & hurts no one.
+A sick person should be able to Grow, smoke & eat any herb that helps them & hurts no one.
 The laws against marijuana are the real problem not the herb.

 "All Politics are Local" -Means that you CAN change things for the better by improving the way you and your city do things.
 If it works well, it will spread to other areas organically.